 Our 12-bed Paediatric Unit and its team of staff specialize in providing compassionate care to children 0 - 18 years of age who are suffering from a wide range of disease and illness.
-During your child's hospital stay you will meet many members of the health care team, but you will probably have the most interaction with your child's doctor and nurses.
-Your child's doctor is ultimately responsible for your child's care, but feel free to ask questions or voice concerns to any of the nurses or doctors you interact with.
+During your child's hospital stay you will meet many members of the health care team.
+Feel free to ask questions or voice concerns to any of the nurses or doctors you interact with.

 What to Bring